keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ![Instagram Page Data Source](/templates/social-media-engagement/instagram-pages-data-source.png)

 ### LinkedIn Page
-For the LinkedIn Page source component, authorize access with your account and select the page from which you would like to extract data.
+For the LinkedIn Page data source connector, authorize access with your account and select the page from which you would like to extract data.
 You can set the period from which you want to extract data, or keep the default 30 days.
 Continue by saving the configuration.

 {: .image-popup}